Last Updated: July 1, 2020

 Before diving deep into the statistics, let’s take a closer look at the most thrilling app revenue trends.

 - In 2020, app revenue statistics are projecting profit of $188.9 billion via app stores and in-app advertising.
-This would be a more than 200% increase in the last four years.

 - The prediction for the overall mobile app market is for continuous growth, reaching the staggering $935 billion in revenue in 2023.